Life Is Beautiful (2012 film): Pre-release revenues

 In October 2011, it was announced that Ficus Inc had acquired the overseas theatrical distribution rights of the film.
-It was reported that the satellite rights of the film were sold to MAA TV for ₹3.5 crores.
+It was reported that the satellite rights of the film were sold to MAA TV for ₹3.5 crore.

 Critical reception

-The film received mixed to positive reviews from critics and audiences, many critics compared the film to Sekhar's directional previous Telugu film Happy Days.
+The film received mixed to positive reviews from critics and audiences, many critics compared the film to Sekhar's directional previous Telugu critically acclaimed film Happy Days.
 DNA India wrote:"Sekhar Kammula has delivered again with Life is Beautiful.
 Yes, the film is a bit too long and there are many scenes that could have been edited out or even shot better – but all said and done... the three-hour long tale leaves you smiling, gushing and crying at several intervals.
 You leave the theatre feeling better about the world and thankful for the smallest joys in life – which we think is more than what Sekhar Kammula could have asked for".
 CNN-IBN wrote:"The plot lacked continuity and was heading in different directions before finally arriving at a cliched climax".
-Oneindia wrote:"It has a good story and performances but suffers from dragging narration".
-123telugu wrote:"A brilliant performance from Amala in the climax and a few good scenes are the film’s assets.
-Bad screenplay, excessive length and lack of entertainment will work against the film".
 Idlebrain wrote:"The plus points are Sekhar’s trade mark beautiful moments, casting, dialogues, direction and a strong mother sentiment.
 On the flip side, a better background music and shorter runtime would have helped the film further.
 On a whole, Life is Beautiful is a good movie".